grascya/Sms-Spam-Detection/README.md

 **Background**: You work for a telecom company launching a new messaging app.
 Unfortunately, the previous spam filters that they used were out of date and no longer effective.
 They have asked you whether you can use new data they supplied to accurately distinguish between spam and regular messages.
 They have also told you that it is essential that regular messages are rarely if ever, categorized as spam. <br>

 **Objective**:  Build a streamlit web app to  detect spam accurately <br>
-**Techniques Used**: Exploratory Data Analysis, Data Visualization,, Predictive Modeling,Web Frameworks, RESTful APIs, Containerization. <br>
+**Techniques Used**: Exploratory Data Analysis, Data Visualization,, Predictive Modeling, Web Frameworks, RESTful APIs, Containerization. <br>
 **Type of Problem**: Binary Classification <br>
-**Language, Libraries, technologies used**: Python, Pandas, Matplotlib, Seaborn, Numpy,word cloud, String, Nltk, Scikit-learn, pickle, Docker, flask, Streamlit .<br>
+**Language, Libraries, technologies used**: Python, Pandas, Matplotlib, Seaborn, Numpy, word cloud, String, Nltk, Scikit-learn, pickle, Docker, flask, Streamlit .<br>

 [Source](https://www.dt.fee.unicamp.br/~tiago/smsspamcollection/) of the dataset.
 This corpus was created by  [Tiago A. Almeida](https://www.servidores.ufscar.br/talmeida/) and José María Gómez Hidalgo.